Send the link below via email or IMCopy

 - Must have passed Science 10.
 Acceptable for University Entrance.

 - Must have passed F & P Math 10 and Science 10.
+Strong math and problem solving skills needed.
 Acceptable for University Entrance.

 - Must have passed F & P Math 10 and Science 10.
-67% average in both these recommended.
+Strong reading, math and and problem solving skills needed.
 Acceptable for University Entrance.

 Know your pre-requisites ...